Source code for nki

 from enum import Enum

-[docs]def simulate(kernel): """Create a CPU-simulated version of an NKI kernel. .. warning:: This API is experimental and may change in future releases.
-See :ref:`nki-simulate` for full documentation including target platform selection, precise floating-point mode, debugging, and known limitations.
-Example: .. code-block:: python @nki.jit def my_kernel(a, b): ... # Explicit simulation result = nki.simulate(my_kernel)(a_np, b_np) # With LNC2 result = nki.simulate(my_kernel[2])(a_np, b_np) Args: kernel: NKI kernel function, typically decorated with ``@nki.jit``.
+[docs]def simulate(kernel): r"""Create a CPU-simulated version of an NKI kernel. .. warning:: **This API is experimental and may change in future releases**.
+It has not been tested or confirmed to work on all hardware platforms and operating systems.
+Currently, Neuron confirms support for ``nki.simulate`` on these 2 operating systems: * Ubuntu 22.04 * Amazon Linux 2023 See :ref:`nki-simulator` for full documentation including target platform selection, precise floating-point mode, debugging, and known limitations.
+Example:: @nki.jit def my_kernel(a, b): ... # Explicit simulation result = nki.simulate(my_kernel)(a_np, b_np) # With LNC2 result = nki.simulate(my_kernel[2])(a_np, b_np) Args: kernel: NKI kernel function, typically decorated with ``@nki.jit``.
 If a plain function is passed, it is automatically wrapped.
-Returns: A callable that, when invoked with NumPy arrays, executes the kernel on CPU and returns NumPy array results. """ ...
+Returns: A callable that, when invoked with NumPy arrays or torch Tensors, executes the kernel on CPU and returns results in the same format (NumPy arrays or torch Tensors respectively).""" ...